tylersb/project1/README.md

 * 0 previous experience interacting with mobile devices so that should create plenty of frustrating/fun new problems to solve for when implementing the stretch goals.

 # Sources
-Weston's Slay the Ogre lesson

-Assets: "www.kenney.nl"
+Image Assets: "www.kenney.nl" / "www.opengameart.org"

 Audio: "www.freemidi.org"